w3f/polkadot-wiki/docs/learn/learn-staking.md

 {{ polkadot: <RPC network="polkadot" path="consts.staking.bondingDuration" defaultValue={28} filter="erasToDays"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.staking.bondingDuration" defaultValue={28} filter="erasToDays"/> :kusama }}-day
 period is somewhat arbitrary, it unquestionably provides a higher level of security compared to a shorter period.

-Looking ahead, there may be a Request for Proposals (RFP) for implementing a mechanism for fast unbonding through an unbonding queue.
-Importantly, this proposed change will not alter the
-{{ polkadot: <RPC network="polkadot" path="consts.staking.bondingDuration" defaultValue={28} filter="erasToDays"/> :polkadot }}{{ kusama: <RPC network="kusama" path="consts.staking.bondingDuration" defaultValue={28} filter="erasToDays"/> :kusama }}-day
-period's role in maintaining security; instead, it will ensure that an excessive number of stakers cannot unbond too swiftly.

 ## How many Validators?